jgknight/docker-pork/README.md

 # Docker Image for Pork
 A Docker image for running the legacy AOL Instant Messenger (AIM) and IRC client 'pork' by [Ryan McCabe](http://dev.ojnk.org).

-For now this uses the binary from the Debian Stretch archives, which was the last Debian release to include it.
-It's very outdated and there are features that likely don't work.
+This currently uses the pork binary found in the Debian Stretch archives, which was the last Debian release to include it.

 ## Running Pork
 You can run pork by issuing the following